instadeepai/jumanji/README.md

 | **Reference docs**
 | [**See Also**](#see-also)

-## Welcome to Jumanji! 🌴
+## Welcome to the Jungle! 🌴

-Jumanji is an RL environment library written in Jax focused on providing clean and fast hardware accelerated environments for industry-driven research.
-Jumanji is easy to use and can be run out of the box with other libraries such as RLlib, StableBaselines, ACME, gym and dm-env.
+Jumanji is a suite of RL environments written in JAX focused on providing clean and hardware-accelerated environments for industry-driven research.

-- TODO: Value proposition compared to Gymnax
-- TODO: even if this is not new, we should still highlight the huge performance gain by using JAX, especialluy for hard industrial problems

 Jumanji was originally started by engineers and researchers within the Research Team at [InstaDeep](https://www.instadeep.com/), and is now developed jointly with the open source community.

 Our goals are:

 1. Provide a simple, well-test API reference for JAX-based environments.
 2. Make research in Reinforcement Learning more accessible:
-   * The computational speedups allow researchers with a single GPU/TPU workstation to train models in seconds/minutes instead of hours/days.
-This means fast iteration cycles and the ability to run larger experiments which should lead to more robust scientific results.
-   * Having the RL environment directly in JAX removes a lot of the complexity that made RL research cumbersome.
-No more worrying about multiprocessing or distributed RL agents.
-Instead, just prototype, train and evaluate agents interactively in a Colab notebook.
+(i) The high-performance induced by JAX-based environments allows for more robust research, i.e. fast iteration cycle and larger scale experiments;
+(ii) Writing environments in JAX reduces the complexity that made RL research cumbersome, hence removing barriers to entry.
-3. Facilitate the research on Decision-Making for problems in the industry, and as such, contribute to closing the gap between research works and industrial applications.
+3. Facilitate the research on Reinforcement Learning for problems in the industry and contribute to closing the gap between research works and their industrial applications.

+[//]: # (- TODO: Value proposition compared to Gymnax)
+[//]: # (- TODO: even if this is not new, we should still highlight the huge performance gain by using JAX, especialluy for hard industrial problems)

 ## Overview